Refugee crisis in Europe - your questions answered

 In November 2015, countries in the Balkans announced they would only allow in refugees from Syria, Iraq and Afghanistan.
 In February 2016 Macedonia said it was halting access to Afghans, and in March 2016 the Macedonian Government closed its borders to all refugees and migrants.

-More than 57,000 people are stranded in Greece, staying in refugee camps across the country, unable to continue their journey along the ‘Balkan route’.
+More than 62,000 people are stranded in Greece, staying in official and informal sites across the country, unable to continue their journey along the ‘Balkan route’.
 This led to over 10,000 refugees being stranded at Idomeni on the Greek-Macedonian border and thousands more at Piraeus Port, near Athens.
 Refugees at these locations have now been moved to refugee centers; refugees and migrants at Piraeus Port were transferred to Trikala, Oinofyta and Skaramangas sites.

 There are concerns that closure of the border into Macedonia from Greece may result in refugees seeking alternative routes and means by which to continue their journeys north, many of which will be even more dangerous.